 Conditions for safe storage, including any incompatibilities: All employees who handle these products should be trained to handle it safely.
 Open packages of these products/containers on a safe stable surface and must be properly labeled at all times.
-Store products in original closed packages, cool dry place, while avoiding extreme temperatures or incompatible items such as acids, oxidizers, halogens or other strong bases.
+Store products in original closed packages, cool dry place, while avoiding extreme temperatures or incompatible items such as acids, oxidizers and halogens.
 Always follow all regulations in accordance with local/regional/state/national guidelines.